department-of-veterans-affairs/vagov-content/pages/health-care/get-health-id-card.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Request a Veteran Health Identification Card (VHIC)
+title: Get a Veteran Health Identification Card (VHIC)
-heading: Request a Veteran Health Identification Card (VHIC)
+heading: Get a Veteran Health Identification Card (VHIC)
-display_title: Request a health ID card
+display_title: Get a health ID card
-description: Learn how to request your Veteran Health Identification Card (VHIC), what to do if your card is lost or stolen, and what to do with any old ID cards you may have used for VA health care in the past.
+description: Learn how to get your Veteran Health Identification Card (VHIC), what to do if your card is lost or stolen, and what to do with any old ID cards you may have used for VA health care in the past.
 keywords: vhic, veteran health identification card
 concurrence:
 spoke: Get benefits